formkiq/docs.formkiq.com/docs/formkiq-modules/installation/opensearch-serverless.md

 * ENABLED – Recommended for production (better availability, higher cost)
 * DISABLED – Cost-optimized for dev/test (less availability)

+### VpcStackName

+The name of your FormKiQ CloudFormation VPC template stack that created your VPC.

 ## Post-Installation Steps